habitat-sh/sentinel/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
-Run `bundle exec dcob` to use the gem in this directory, ignoring other installed copies of this gem.
+Run `bundle exec sentinel` to use the gem in this directory, ignoring other installed copies of this gem.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To